 The main things we look for in a sports student is someone who is passionate about sport; committed and professional in their approach to working in sport, and has great interpersonal skills as sport is a people business.

-What to include in a personal statement for sport
+What to include in a sport personal statement

-- Study the course content and tailor your statement accordingly.
+Study the content of the sport course for which you are applying and tailor your statement accordingly.
 Demonstrate a good knowledge of the course and how your current studies, interests and activities/experience are relevant to this area of study, be it coaching, sport science or strength and conditioning.

 Talk about the modules you are looking forward to studying and why.

 Emphasise how the course will support your future career pathway.
 If you know where you want to be in five years’ time, say so.

 Make sure your personality shines through.
 Sport is all about working with people, so it’s crucial that your team working, interpersonal skills, positive attitude and initiative come across.